San Ignacio

 TRIP ITINERARY: This is a general itinerary and it is subject to change

 Upon arrival, an orientation to camp procedures and assignment of tents will leave you fully prepared to begin your adventure.
-Time to relax and explore the surroundings or comb the beach before Happy Hour beginning at 5:30 PM, followed by a delicious welcome dinner. (snack, L, D)
+Time to relax and explore the surroundings or comb the beach before Happy Hour beginning at 5:30 PM, followed by a delicious welcome dinner. (snack, D)

 DAY 2 to 4: SAN IGNACIO LAGOON BASE CAMP.